SmartTokenLabs/authenticator/docs/Dauth-without-session-mgmt.md

 Assume the user's Ethereum key of their address is denoted by as `sk` and hence that its corresponding public key is `pk=G*sk`.
 That is, `G` is the generator for secp256k1 ECDSA.
 We assume the address of this public key is computed through a function `addr`, i.e. the user's address is `addr(pk)`.

 ### User trying to log in for the first time

-The first time the user wants to log in to a website with the domain `domain`, the user samples a random private ECDSA key, denoted by `r`, and an unpredictable number denoted by `un`.
-The user then computes a derived, private ECDSA key `sk_r=r+Keccak(addr(pk),domain,un)` and a corresponding public key `pk_r=G*(r+Keccak(addr(pk),domain,un))`.
-The user uses the public key to identify themself towards the website by signing authentication request challenge using `sk_r`.
-But the user furthermore computes the value `R=G*r` and ensures to include a signature on this when it starts talking with the website for the first time.
+The first time the user wants to log in to a website with the domain `domain`, derive a delegated Ethereum key using `domain` as the derivation factor based on their private Ethereum key `sk`.
+This can for example be done using BIP-32.
+Denote the private part of this delegated key by `r`, denote the public part of they key by `R=G*r`.
+This public key will uniquely identify the user across sessions and devices.

-That is, the user computes the signature `a=sign(sk_r, (R,pk_r, d))` where `d` is the challenge supplied by the website and returns `a`,`R` and `pk_r` to the website.
-Then website verifies the signature with `pk_r` on the tuple `(R,pk_r,d)`.
+Using `r` the user derives yet another key pair, which will be the *refresh key pair*.
+To do so they receive a challenge `d` from the website and derive a random number `e=Keccak(r)`.
+ They then compute the private *refresh key* as `sk_r=r+Keccak(addr(pk),domain,d,e)` and a corresponding public *refresh key* `pk_r=G*(r+Keccak(addr(pk),domain,d,e))`.

+The user then signs the public delegated key, the public *refresh key* and the server challenge with both the private delegated key and the private *refresh key*.
+That is, the user computes `a=sign(r, (R,pk_r, c))` and `b=sign(sk_r, (R,pk_r, c))`.
+Finally the user sends `a,b,R,pk_r` to the website.
+The website verifies the signatures and creates an account linked to `R` with a *refresh key* `pk_r` and furthermore stores `d`.
+The user stores `R,e,sk_r,pk_r`.

+Note that now the secret key `r` can be deleted from memory, since it will only be required again when a new refresh key needs to be issued or old refresh keys need to be revoked.
+Both which are actions that require the user to access their wallet and hence their Ethereum account key, and thus they can just generate `r` again when needed.

-### User returns to a website
+### User logs in to a website
-The user returns with a website with domain `domain` for which it has previously sampled a random ECDSA key `r`, an unpredictible number `un` and computed the key pair `sk_r`, `pk_r`.
+The user wants to log in to a website with domain `domain` for which it has previously constructed a *refresh key pair*.
-In this situation there are two possible flow; either the user want to remain anonymous, or the user wants to share their ENS information.

-#### User remains anonymous
 In this case the user simply asks the website for a new unique challenge, `c`, and signs this using `sk_r`.
-That is, `b=sign(sk_r, c)`.
-The user returns `b` to the website, which then verifies the signature on this with `pk_r` and that the challenge `c` is as expected.
+That is, `a=sign(sk_r, c)`.
+The user returns `a` to the website, which then verifies the signature on this with `pk_r` and that the challenge `c` is as expected.

-#### User shares ENS
+### User shares ENS
-If the user later wants to share their Ethereum identity with the website, they ask the site for a new unique challenge `c`.
-The user then computes a personal signature on this challenge and the value `R=G*r` using its private Ethereum key, that is `b=sign(sk, (c, R))`.
-The user then shares `R`,`un`, `b` and `addr(pk)` with the website.
-The site then derives the user's candidate public key from `b` and checks that `pk_r=R+G*Keccak(addr(pk),domain,un)`.
-If so, it accepts the key the user has used with the site, `pk_r`, with the user's true Ethereum address `addr(pk)`.
+If the user wants to share their Ethereum identity with the website, they again ask the website for a new unique challenge `c`.
+The user then computes a personal signature on this challenge and the value `R` using its private Ethereum key, that is `f=sign(sk, (c, R))`.
+The user then shares `e`, `f` and `addr(pk)` with the website.
+The site then derives the user's candidate public key from `f` and checks that `pk=R+G*Keccak(addr(pk),domain,d,e)`.
+If so, it accepts the delegated key `R` is associated with the user's true Ethereum address `addr(pk)`.

+Note that instead of `addr(pk)` the user's ENS can simply be used instead.

+### User revokes refresh key
+If a user's private *refresh key* has been compromised they issue a request to revoke _all_ previous *refresh keys* using their delegated Ethereum key.
+Concretely the user reconstructs the private delegated key `r` using `domain` and their private Ethereum key `sk`.
+Then they simply sign a message containing a command `revoke`, a time stamp and the public delegated key `R`, using `r` and shares this with the webserver.
+That is, they share the signature `sign(r, (revoke, timestamp, R))`.
+The webserver will then discard any `pk_r` it has associated with `R`.
+Afterwards the user can construct a new *refresh key* pair.

+Note that the reason _all_ previous refresh keys are revoked is because we don't assume any way of synchronising the different refresh keys (and the random numbers used to construct them) between different devices.

 ## Security observation
 The crux of the specification is the following:

-1. The user both proves ownership of their Ethereum key by signing the challenge `c` provided by the website.
+1. The user both proves ownership of the *refresh key* by signing the challenge `c` provided by the website.

-2. The thrid party site cannot brute-force the user's address due to the unpredictability in `un.
+2. The third party site cannot brute-force the user's address due to the unpredictability of the value `e`.

-3. The signing key the user has used with the website has been linked to their Ethereum address from the get-go.
-The latter is achieved since the user commits to the random parts of its site-specific key, through the value `R`.
+3. The *refresh key* has been linked to their Ethereum address from the get-go.
+The latter is achieved since the user "commits" to the random part of its site-specific key by disclosing the value `R`, and the rest of the *refresh key*, `Keccak(addr(pk),domain,d,e)` is uniquely determined in a way that is publicly disclosable but also unpredictable (before disclosure).

 ## Further work